 However, the phenomena of ESP activity has been indicated much earlier,

 some say even in Biblical times.
-Although there is no clear evidence as
+Although there is no clear evidence as to

-of many throughout the centuries.
+enthusiasm of many throughout the centuries.

-In the 1920's a Munich ophthalmologist, Dr. Rudolph Tischner, used ESP in describing the "externalization of
+In the 1920's a Munich ophthalmologist, Dr. Rudolph Tischner, used

+extrasensory perception in describing the "externalization of

 sensibility."
 Then in the 1930s the American parapsychologist J. B. Rhine

 functions.
 Rhine was among the first parapsychologists to test ESP

 phenomena in the laboratory.

 United States and the Netherlands.
 Soon other countries were reporting

 consisted of mostly spontaneous incidents that were located.
 Many of the

 individuals studied were self-claimed "sensitives" or psychics.
+Rarely

-The researchers conducting the examinations resembled prosecuting lawyers.
+researchers conducting the examinations resembled prosecuting lawyers.
 The

 subjects were bombarded with questions, those standing up the best were

 The Rhine experiments: